-UCSD faculty teaching in Summer Session may teach a maximum of two 3-6 unit courses in one session to earn up to 17% of annual salary, and a maximum of two courses in each of the first and second sessions to earn up to a maximum of 33% of their ninemonth salary, provided the salary does not exceed \$10,000 per course.
+UCSD faculty teaching in Summer Session may teach a maximum of two 3-6 unit courses in one session to earn up to 17% of annual salary, and a maximum of two courses in each of the first and second sessions to earn up to a maximum of 33% of their nine-month salary, provided the salary does not exceed \$10,000 per course.
+Note: Teaching one course per session is 50% appointment time.
+Teaching two courses per session is 100% appointment time.